 \section{Introduction}

-Video quality measurement plays a critical role in the development of video processing applications, such as compression, video enhancement, adaptive network streaming, and super-resolution.
-Despite the existence and usage of objective metrics for quality control during the development, visual quality is commonly a key indicator for verification of new video processing algorithms.
-Perceptual quality can be measured with subjective evaluation, giving the most accurate results, nevertheless, this method is still not suitable for frequent usage during the development due to time consumption and complexity.
-The usage of objective quality metrics is more applicable in practice.
-However, to be not only fast but also precise, metrics must grant a high correlation with perceptual results.
-Nowadays, one of the most popular and widespread full-reference metrics is Video Multi-method Fusion Approach (VMAF), developed by Netflix in cooperation with the University of Southern California.
-VMAF is a machine learning-based metric that combines multiple elementary video features(VIF\cite{b1}, DLM\cite{b2} at different scales, and various TI measures) with the machine learning Support Vector Regression technique.
-The regressor is trained with mean opinion score (MOS) data to approximate its per-frame values.
-VMAF has become popular due to its high correlation with subjective quality, which has been proven by independent researchers \cite{b3}.
-Since VMAF's first release, the developers published two different sets of versions: original models (0.6.1, 0.6.2, 0.6.3 and their variations) and a special “no-enhancement gain” model for the purpose of video encoders comparisons.
-A NEG model was created because it was shown that VMAF can be artificially increased by video preprocessing.
-This characteristic makes the metrics vulnerable and can be used by algorithms developers to achieve higher values.
-The aim of this work is to show that VMAF can be increased both without influencing visual quality, and with significant quality decrease.
-Also, we will show that VMAF NEG is not robust for preprocessing and can also be artificially increased.
-We propose transformations that increase VMAF and VMAF NEG significantly, and also show the results of subjective evaluation where perceptual quality of VMAF-tuned preprocessed videos drops down or stays the same.
+Video-quality measurement is critical to the development of video-processing algorithms such as compression, video enhancement, adaptive network streaming, and super-resolution.
+Despite the existence of objective quality metrics, visual quality is often a primary means of testing new algorithms.
+Perceptual quality is measurable through subjective evaluation, yielding the most-accurate results, but because subjective evaluation is complex and time consuming, it is unsuitable for frequent use; objective quality metrics are more applicable in practice.
+Yet to ensure precision, not just speed, metrics must correlate highly with perceptual results.
+Today, a popular and widespread full-reference metric is the Video Multi-method Fusion Approach (VMAF), developed by Netflix in cooperation with the University of Southern California.
+VMAF is machine-learning based and combines multiple elementary video features (VIF\cite{b1}, DLM\cite{b2} at different scales, and various TI measures) with the machine-learning-based Support Vector Regression technique.
+The regressor is trained using mean-opinion-score (MOS) data to approximate its per-frame values.
+VMAF has become popular thanks to its high correlation with subjective quality, as proven by independent researchers\cite{b3}.
+Since the first release, its developers have published two sets of versions: original models (0.6.1, 0.6.2, 0.6.3, and their variations) and a special ``no-enhancement gain'' (NEG) model for comparing video encoders.
+A NEG model emerged because video preprocessing can artificially increase VMAF; this characteristic makes the original metric vulnerable, and algorithm developers can exploit it to achieve higher values.
+Our work’s aim is to show that VMAF can be increased both with or without a change in visual quality.
+We also demonstrate that VMAF NEG is susceptible to preprocessing and can be artificially increased as well.
+We propose transformations that considerably increase VMAF and VMAF NEG, in addition to providing results from a subjective evaluation in which the perceptual quality of VMAF-tuned preprocessed videos either declines or stays unchanged.